-- Microsoft Windows XP Home - Microsoft Windows XP Professional
+- Microsoft Windows XP Home

+- Microsoft Windows XP Professional

+- Microsoft Windows VistaTM

-Operating systems, certified or tested for compatibility1 (varies by model)
+Operating systems certified or tested for compatibility1

-- Linux[®] - Microsoft Windows 2000
+- Microsoft Windows 2000 - Linux[®]

 ^{1.} The operating systems listed here are being certified or tested for compatibility at the time this publication goes to press.
 Additional operating systems might be identified by Lenovo as compatible with your computer following the publication of this booklet.
 Corrections and additions to this list are subject to change.
 To determine if an operating system has been certified or tested for compatibility, check the Web site of the operating system vendor.